 Are you feeling sluggish and low in energy?

-A kitchadi cleanse is an excellent way to clear out ama (waste products) from your system and strengthen up your agni (digestive fire) again.
-When agni is strong we can digest what we consume, both food and what life trows at us.
+A kitchadi cleanse is an excellent way to clear out ama (toxins) from your system and strengthen your Agni (digestive fire).
+When Agni is strong we can digest what we consume, both food, emotions and general stressors in life.

-With a pressure cooker it only takes about 30 minutes to prepaire.
-By varying your vegetables you can modify the taste and color of the soup and still keep this simple dish interesting.
+With a pressure cooker, this meal takes a swift 30 minutes to prepare.
+By varying your vegetables and spices you can modify the taste and color of the meal, and still keep this simple dish interesting.

-I usually do kitchadi for a day or two when I need it.
-Once or twice a year I do it for up to 10 days with Halepule in their Pancha karma home therapy program .
+I usually have kitchadi for a day or two when I feel that I need it.
+Once or twice a year I do it for up to 10 days under guidance by Halepule in their Panchakarma home therapy.

 Simmer these seeds in 1,5 tbs ghee until the aroma comes up;